 UNIVERSITY-WIDE PITCH COMPETITIONS

-Throughout the year a variety of student competitions are held, giving Penn State student, faculty, alumni and others the opportunity to develop and grow exciting business and non-profit ideas.
+Throughout the year, a variety of student competitions are held, giving Penn State students, faculty, alumni and others the opportunity to develop and grow exciting business and nonprofit ideas.
 Many of these competitions use Startup Week as the setting for their final pitch contest or to celebrate major milestones in their programs.

-An annual Stark Tank-style business pitch competition for students in all colleges and all campuses with ideas related to food, ag, community, and bio-renewables.
-Teams of 2-5 students present a polished pitch for a new business or non- profit organization.Learn more about Ag Springboard
+An annual Shark Tank-style business pitch competition for students in all colleges and all campuses with ideas related to food, ag, community, and bio-renewables.
+Teams of 2-5 students present a polished pitch for a new business or nonprofit organization.Learn more about Ag Springboard

 - At least one student on the team must be enrolled in the College of Agricultural Sciences.